tevador/RandomX/doc/design.md

 #### Cache

-The Cache, which is used for light verification and Dataset construction, is 8 times smaller than the Dataset.
-To keep a constant area-time product, each Dataset item is constructed by 8 Cache accesses (8 * 256 MiB = 1 * 2 GiB).
+The Cache, which is used for light verification and Dataset construction, is about 8 times smaller than the Dataset.
+To keep a constant area-time product, each Dataset item is constructed from 8 random Cache accesses.
+The Dataset is 32 MiB larger than 8 times the Cache size.
+These additional 32 MiB compensate for chip area needed by SuperscalarHash.

-Because 256 MiB is small enough to be included on-chip, RandomX uses a high-latency mixing function (SquareHash) which defeats the benefits of using low-latency memory for mining in tradeoff mode.
+Because 256 MiB is small enough to be included on-chip, RandomX uses a high-latency, high-power mixing function (SuperscalarHash) which defeats the benefits of using low-latency memory and the energy required to calculate SuperscalarHash makes light mode very inefficient for mining.

 Using less than 256 MiB of memory is not possible due to the use of tradeoff-resistant Argon2d with 3 iterations.
 When using 3 iterations (passes), halving the memory usage increases computational cost 3423 times for the best tradeoff attack [[7](https://eprint.iacr.org/2015/430.pdf)].